Particl-Community/academy/intro/intro_general_functions.rst

 - All transactions made with the escrow system are untraceable by default and no personal information can leak out.
 - Escrow transactions are secured by blockchain technology and cannot be interfered and tampered with.
 - Two-party escrow contracts are mandatory for all marketplace transactions.
-- You can check the status and progress of any escrow transaction at any time on Particl Desktop.
+- You can check the status and progress of any escrow transaction at any time on :term:`Particl Desktop`.

 In-depth details can be found at :ref:`Two-Party Escrow Explained`.